SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - - A good debater can always end up stopping debating.
 A bad debater can always have a growth arc.
 In the face of this uncertainty, the best metric available is their consistency, their dedication.

 So there isn't much clear benefit of having a tight filter.
 A loose filter works good enough.
 To a large extent, it's better to start with more people than less.
-**Accidentally leaving an interested person out is usually more expensive than accidentally taking an uninterested person in.**
+**Accidentally leaving an interested person out is more expensive than accidentally taking an uninterested person in.**

 Taking a few points out of Nikhil's recruitment document:
 - It would be unfair to judge candidates on their initial skill set without giving them a chance to improve.